jonnor/ESC-CNN-microcontroller/report/report.md

 The architecture is illustrated in Figure \ref{figure:envnet}.
 They show that the resulting spectrograms have frequency responses with a shape similar to mel-spectrograms.
-The model archieves a 66.3% accuracy score on Urbansound8k[@EnvNet2] with raw audio input.
+The model achieves a 66.3% accuracy score on Urbansound8k[@EnvNet2] with raw audio input.

 In [@VeryDeepESC], authors evaluated a number of deep CNNs using only 1D convolutions.